NYU-RTS/rts-docs-dev/docs/hpc/06_tools_and_software/02_conda_environments.md

 Installed extra packages using install.packages?
 (R)

-Usecase: You need packages not availalbe in conda channels, and want to use install.packages.
+Usecase: You need packages not available in conda channels, and want to use install.packages.

 Command `conda list --export` will not include packages installed by "install.packages".
 So, do not use `conda install` at all.
 To have reproducibility in this case you need to use Conda and renv together, as described below